The PE department at The Catholic School strives to offer the pupils a rich and engaging curriculum, with a wide variety of activities available.

 Mr Rhodes – HOY 8.
 BA Hons – Physical Education with QTS, John Moors IM Marsh specialist PE college Represented school at all sports including; Rugby, Athletics and Football.
 Gymnast for 7 years.
 Attended the Trampolining centre of excellence in Gateshead aged 13-16yrs.
 Played County Rugby for Durham and played for Blaydon RFU aged between 13-18.
 Continues to play rugby locally, competes in a variety of sports for fun and a regular skier being a qualified Alpine Ski Course Leader.

-Miss Tomley – Teacher of PE.
+Miss Tomley – 2ic PE and Duke of Edinburgh Co-ordinator, Teacher of PE.
 2:1 BSc (Hons) Sport and Exercise Science, Chester University.
 Represented school in a variety of sports including Netball, Rounders, Football, Hockey and Cricket.
 Competed in Swimming Gala’s all over Wales aged 11-15 and played County Netball for Shropshire aged 15-16.
 Gold Duke of Edinburgh award completed in 2013.
 Currently plays Netball and Rounders in Shropshire leagues.